Democratic National Committee: History

+In order to strengthen the national party organization, Franklin Roosevelt proposed in 1925 that the DNC should open a permanent headquarters in order to function "every day in every year" and exist on a "business-like financial basis."
+In 1929, John Raskob led the creation of the first permanent national headquarters for the DNC in Washington, DC.

+Fairness Doctrine campaign

+According to a 1975 report in The New York Times, the Democratic National Committee funded clandestine campaigns to use the Fairness Doctrine to target conservative radio broadcasters who were critical of the John F. Kennedy and Lyndon Johnson administrations.
+The DNC funded journalist Fred J. Cook and directed his complaint with the FCC, which ultimately led to the 1969 Red Lion Broadcasting Co. v.
+FCC Supreme Court decision upholding the Fairness Doctrine.

 Watergate

-In the 1970s, the DNC had its head office in the Watergate complex, which was burglarized by entities working for Richard Nixon's administration during the Watergate scandal.
+In the 1970s, the DNC had its head office, located in the Watergate complex at the time, burglarized by entities working for Richard Nixon's administration during the Watergate scandal.

 Chinagate

 Chinagate was an alleged effort by the People's Republic of China to influence domestic American politics prior to and during the Clinton administration.
 In 2002, the Federal Election Commission fined the Democratic National Committee $115,000 for its part in fundraising violations in 1996.

 Cyber attacks

 Cyber attacks and hacks were claimed by or attributed to various individual and groups such as: